Lightprotocol/light-protocol/DOCUMENTATION_v3.md

 - trusts the verifier programs -> does only access control checks
 - owns merkle tree update state accounts
 - owns accounts of the liquidity pools
-- implements transfer logic to shield and unshield tokens
+- implements transfer logic to compress and decompress tokens
 - owns Merkle tree permanent storage accounts which store the state for sparse Merkle trees
 - registers verifier program